dini-ag-kim/avram/specification.md

 A **string** is a sequence of Unicode code points.

+A **single character** is a string consisting of exactely one Unicode code point.

 A **timestamp** is a date or datetime as defined with XML Schema datatype [datetime](https://www.w3.org/TR/xmlschema-2/#dateTime) (`-?YYYY-MM-DDThh:mm:ss(\.s+)?(Z|[+-]hh:mm)?`) [date](https://www.w3.org/TR/xmlschema-2/#date) (`-?YYYY-MM-DD(Z|[+-]hh:mm)?`), [gYearMonth](https://www.w3.org/TR/xmlschema-2/#gYearMonth) (`-?YYYY-MM`), or [gYear](https://www.w3.org/TR/xmlschema-2/#gYear) (`-?YYYY`).

 A **regular expression** is a non-empty string that conforms to the [ECMA 262 (2015) regular expression grammar](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-patterns).
 The expression is interpreted as Unicode pattern with `.` matching all characters, including newlines.